 Every pilgrim who goes to this mosque for the first time remembers the paintings full of colors because many colors have been used to build this mosque.

-The minarets and domes, which are beautified with green and red colors, and the doors, which decorate with colorful irregular glasswork, give the mosque a pleasing look.
+The minarets and domes, beautified with green and red colors, and the doors, decorated with colorful irregular glasswork, give the mosque a pleasing look.

 Well, one of the main and most Chabahar tourist attractions we want to introduce in this Chabahar travel guide is the port of Goatherd, which is located at the end of southeastern Iran and in the border area of Chabahar city with the border of Pakistan.